New and Acclaimed!

-FALL 2016: The enhanced edition of Ray McAllister’s Ocracoke: The Pearl of the Outer Banks — with larger pages and photographs, 32 additional photographs, and signed by the author — is now available.
+NOW AVAILABLE: The enhanced edition of Ray McAllister’s Ocracoke: The Pearl of the Outer Banks — with larger pages and photographs, 32 additional photographs, and signed by the author — is now out.

 The new edition is available in hardcover format for $22.95.

 Ocracoke, originally published in 2013, is the fourth book in the author’s North Carolina coastal series.
 Ocracoke offers a look at the history, people and continuing allure of the remote, white-sanded island that draws tens of thousands of visitors each year.
 New illustrations focus on Blackbeard, the Ocracoke lighthouse and 20th century island life, bringing to more than 150 the book’s black-and-white illustrations.
 They also enhance the book’s positions as one of the Outer Banks’ best-selling memento books and gift books.